Rescaling limits of the spatial Lambda-Fleming-Viot process with selection: Convergence of the rescaled SLFVS and its dual - the fixed radius case

-Before proving Proposition~\ref{prop: controlling coalescence}, let us turn to the final ingredient in the proof and control the jumps of a single lineage.
+Before proving Proposition~\ref{prop: controlling coalescence}, let us turn to the final ingredient in the proof and control the ``jumps'' of a single particle.

-Conditional on the number of individuals not changing during a time interval of length $\delta$, we can index the particles of $\Xi^n_{\tau_n}$ and $\Xi^n_{\tau_n+\delta}$ by a common indexing set which we denote $I_n$.
-Under this assumption, recalling that $\|f\|\leq 1$, a Taylor expansion yields

-for some $C>1$.
-Since, on the event $A_n$, $|I_n|\leq K$, it suffices to consider the motion of each lineage separately.

->From the description in Section~\ref{ss: general dual}, after rescaling of time and space, $\xi^{n,1}$ jumps at rate $nu_n V_R(1+s_n) = n^{2/3}uV_R (1+o(1))$, to a new location whose distribution is symmetric about its current location.
-Since the locations of the lineage both before and after the jump belong to the same ball of radius $Rn^{-1/3}$, the length of the jump is bounded by $2Rn^{-1/3}$.
-Moreover, since the distribution of the new location depends on $n$ only through the spatial scaling by $n^{-1/3}$, it follows that the motion $(\xi^{n,1}_t)_{t\geq 0}$ converges to Brownian motion.
-Doob's Maximal Inequality then implies that there exists $C_1>0$ such that for $n$ sufficiently large and any $\delta,\eta >0$,
+From the description in Section~\ref{ss: general dual}, after rescaling of time and space, $\xi^{n,1}$ ``jumps'' (\emph{i.e.}, is removed and replaced by another particle seen as its parent) at rate $nu_n V_R(1+s_n) = n^{2/3}uV_R (1+o(1))$, to a new location whose distribution is symmetric about its current location.
+Furthermore, the locations of the particle both before and after the jump belong to the same ball of radius $Rn^{-1/3}$, and so the length of the jump is bounded by $2Rn^{-1/3}$.
+Doob's Maximal Inequality and standard estimates for the variance of a compound Poisson process then imply that there exists $C_1>0$ such that for every $n$, any $s,\eta >0$, and every stopping time $T_n$,

+where we have used the strong Markov property of $\xi^{n,1}$ at time $T_n$.
+From this, we can draw two conclusions.
+The first one, which is not necessary for the rest of the proof but gives some nice insight on our sequence of processes, is that taking $s=T$ and $T_n=0$, we can find a compact set $E\subset \R^d$ such that for every $n\geq 1$,